Interventional (Injection based) Pain Management

 Spinal Cord Stimulator Trial for Chronic Pain

-At Performance Rehabilitation & Regenerative Medicine, it is our goal to help you achieve a pain-free life.
+At Performance Ortho, it is our goal to help you achieve a pain-free life.
 When other more conservative treatments have failed to relieve your pain, our physicians may suggest a spinal cord stimulator trial.

 A spinal cord stimulator generates a low-level electric field to interrupt nerve conduction of pain signals to the brain.
 It is a specialized device that stimulates the spinal cord and spinal nerves by emitting tiny electrical impulses via a small electrical wire placed behind and just outside the spinal cord in the epidural space.